thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 ![IBM Cloud Container Registry and the IBM Cloud Cluster information](images/toolchain-06.png)

-_Note:_ Especially don't change the Kubernetes namespace name, because you need to know image pull secret credentials to access a container registry.
+_Note:_ Especially don't change the Kubernetes namespace name, because you need to know the image pull secret credentials to access a container registry.
 For more details visit the following pages.

 * [Documentation on IBM Cloud](https://cloud.ibm.com/docs/containers?topic=containers-images)